alliander-opensource/equigy-client/CONTRIBUTING.md

 [GitHub Help](https://help.github.com/articles/about-pull-requests/) for more information on using pull requests.

+## Design criteria

+The library is designed to be compatible with Java 8 and up.

+This library has been designed to have only minimal dependencies, in order to be very light-weight while still being compatible with the widest range of application frameworks, like Java EE or Spring Boot.

 ## OAuth credentials handling

 To keep the risk of leaking sensitive credential information, the organisation